SyncfusionExamples/WPF-Diagram-Examples/Samples/Stencil/CollapseVisibility/README.md

 # Collapse visibility sample

-This repository contains sample which shows how to manage the visibility of the node when it is drop over the another node
+This repository contains sample which shows how to manage the visibility of the node when it is drag and drop over the another node

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/stencil#preserving-node-template-while-drag-and-drop